 But don't miss dinner at the Trail Center's Black Bear Bar & Restaurant.
 The outside, built for a 1930s logging camp, isn't much to look at, but the inside is adorned with a hodgepodge of old tin signs, moose racks, loggers' saws, wooden wheels and snowshoes.

-What's more, the food is very good — try the Jack Daniels porterhouse — and it's served in a hearty atmosphere that transcends the usual skier-snowmobiler divisions.
+Not only is the food good, but it's served in a friendly, convivial atmosphere that transcends the usual skier-snowmobiler divisions.
 218-388-2214.Chik-Wauk Museum and Nature Center: Near the end of the trail, on a southeast bay of Saganaga Lake, a historic restored resort lodge presents exhibits on the natural and cultural history of the trail.
 Five nature trails wind through the center's 50 acres.

 The lodge is closed in winter, but the nature trails are open.